About Paddling

 We meet once a month for the purpose of coordinating and planning meaningful paddling experiences for our Halton Outdoor Club members.
 Contact the paddling directors if you wish to join us.

-To Contact Paddling Co-Directors
+To Contact The Paddling Co-Directors

 To reach out to the paddling directors, please send and email to hocpaddling@gmail.com

-Volunteer Paddling Trip Leader Development Program
+Volunteer Trip Leader Development Program

 As a volunteer organization we rely on people who are willing to help out in all capacities, from organizing paddling excursions behind the scenes to volunteer trip leaders who lead them.
 Our goal is to grow as an organization and to continue our robust paddling program.
 Here are some resources to guide you along this journey.